|

 In ancient Greek philosophy Uranus personifies the sky and symbolizes

-unrestrained forces according to which gives rise to gods, namely Uranus is the
+unrestrained forces according to which he gives rise to gods, namely Uranus is the

-spouse of Gaia in the union with which transforms a matter which without
+spouse of Gaia, and he in the union with Gaia transforms the matter which without

 transformation is exposed to destruction and comes back in Chaos.